transport-data/portal/docs/technical-documentation/README.md

 To delete the dataset, we use the [`package_delete`](https://docs.ckan.org/en/2.11/api/index.html#ckan.logic.action.delete.package_delete) endpoint and send the dataset's ID.

-Example of a post request to the `package_delete` endpoint:
+Example of a POST request to the `package_delete` endpoint:

 ```json
 {